mahyaret/mahyaret.github.io/p/kuka.md

 July 6/2020: Multi-Agent Reinforcement Learning
 ------------------------------------------
 I have released simple implementations of Multi-KUKA Proximal Policy Optimization (PPO) using PyTorch, PyBullet and OpenAI Gym.
+The number of parallel environments can be set to any number.
+By default, it is set to be twice the number of available CPU threads.
 The code can be found [here](https://github.com/mahyaret/kuka_rl).
 <p align="center">
 <img src="/img/kuka/kuka.gif" height="150">
 <img src="/img/kuka/kuka.gif" height="150">